HASwitchPlate/openHASP-custom-component/README.md

    *(string)* *(Required)* The object identifier which we want to integrate with Home Assistant.
 Its name has the form `pXbY` where `X` represents the page where the object is located, and `Y` represents the `id` of the object on that page.

 **properties:**\
   *(Optional)* List containing the properties of the object which we want to modify based on changes occurring in Home Assistant.
 In the example above `text` property gets updated whenever `sensor.my_room_temperature` changes.
-Various properties are available for the objects, full details in [hasp-lvgl documentation](https://fvanroie.github.io/hasp-docs/#objects/).
+Various properties are available for the objects, full details in [openhasp documentation](https://fvanroie.github.io/hasp-docs/#objects/).

 **event:**\
   *(Optional)* List containing the events generated by the object when touched on the screen.
 These are object-specific, and can be observed accurately with an MQTT client.
 In the example above, when object `p1b2` (which is a toggle button) generates the `on` event, `light.my_room` will be turned on by the service call `light.turn_on` as specified in the event config.
 And similarily when `off` event comes through MQTT, the light will be turned off by the corresponding service call.